Buckle up your shirts, because it’s going to get windy out here by the river.

 This is King of the Hill map which is arguably small in terms of its size, but cleverly intertwined with lots of ground and roof passageways that enable attacks from an unexpected direction.
 This being the case, holding the point is equally demanding as attacking it – making it a fairly balanced map that supports diverse weapon combinations.

-Although criss-crossed, this map has some really nice (but limited) angles that makes the use of Rifles possible more often than expected.
-These angles require a skillful marksmanship as the windows of opportunity are short, but also offer a quick cover if the opponent is returning fire.
+Although crisscrossed, this map has some really nice (but limited) angles that make the use of Rifles possible more often than expected.
+These angles require skillful marksmanship as the windows of opportunity are short, but also offer a quick cover if the opponent is returning fire.
 Rooftops provide a better view on the whole central area, yet they are also a bit more open positions for sniping.

 Assault Rifles will provide other weapon wielders to fulfill their duties, by going in first.
 Given that there is a lot of passages that need to be covered – a quick, unexpected burst of action from one of them can easily take the enemy by surprise and maybe even secure the point.
 Likewise, safeguarding your teammates backs during point defense can increase chances that your team survives such a scenario.

 As always take care of your team and mix the directions of approach – it will make the enemy edgy and prone to mistakes.